BrianMsane/PySpark-Practical/README.md

 ./$SCRIPTS_HOME/spark-env.sh
 ```

-To confirm if `Spark` has been successfully setup, run this command and it should give you and output which is more like the one in the image below.
+To confirm if `Spark` has been successfully setup, run this command and it should give you an output which is more like the one in the image below.

 ```bash
 spark-shell